 Allie's pride roots date back to the early 90s when they were lucky to March while in a stroller.
 Throughout their career in the NYC tech scene, their focus revolves around creating spaces of belonging for intersectional identities and focusing on the community.
 Allie has also started ERGs for BIPOC, women and LGBTQ folks at numerous organizations.
 Runs on plants and always down to dance.

-David A. Correa is currently the interim Executive Director for NYC Pride.
-With an extensive history in events and entertainment, he joined Heritage of Pride in 2016.
+David A. Correa joined Heritage of Pride in 2016.
 A graduate of Marymount Manhattan College, David has used his love for New York City and his background in theatre to help drive inspiration for himself and his team when ideating, producing and executing events for NYC Pride.
-During his time at Pride, David has been instrumental in the creation of new events such as Youth Pride; a safe space for teenagers to celebrate openly.
+With an extensive history in events and entertainment, David has been instrumental during his time at Pride in the creation of new events such as Youth Pride; a safe space for teenagers to celebrate openly.
 He also serves as Executive Producer for the annual WABC-7 NYC Pride Broadcast special.
 In 2020, David and team were able to produce a show that commemorated the 50th anniversary of the 1st Pride March that featured over 30 special guests including: Janelle Monae, Rufus Wainwright, Wilson Cruz and many more.
 David leads on all talent booking and relations for the organization.
 He brought Grace Jones to Pride Island, Whoopi Goldberg, Billy Porter, Chaka Khan and many more to the Opening Ceremony at the Barclays Center in Brooklyn and closed down Times Square with Melissa Etheridge, Margaret Cho and twenty-five Broadway stars singing Seasons of Love.
 David is married to his long time best friend and favorite Pride volunteer Jowan Correa.
 The March was once their safe space where they could love without fear, and now, they are thrilled to be a part of creating that same sense of security for others.

 Amanda Younger is senior events manager where she manages multiple events across digital and onsite locations for NYC Pride.
 Younger began her career in experiential events in 2005 with MRY touring for clients such as CEA, JetBlue, and Microsoft, building out touring festivals on college campuses, managing a fleet of promotional vehicles, and working alongside Live Nation amphitheater tour as well.
 After working as a legislative aide for the New York City Council Speaker, Younger returned to MRY to lead operations of marketing campaigns directly with campus representatives.
 Under the guidance of the National Basketball Association Younger took on the task of coordinating print production for the All-Star Jam Session, as well as talent hospitality for Ron Howard's Project Imagination Film Festivals (8 & 10), and managed all meet and greets for music PR events with client Western Union.
 After a season of Coordinating Pridefest, Younger stayed on as a voting member, while working as a Director of Events for High Times, creating large-scale cannabis festivals.
 Once the company decided to move to Los Angeles, Younger returned to NYC Pride in 2017 as a full-time employee covering multiple events in Development, Pridefest, and Pride Island committees.